Prevent shut off of utility service.

 How to keep utilities from being disconnected

 Vulnerable households, which can include homes with senior citizens, children, or someone that is sick or disabled often have more options to prevent a shut off.
 For example, it may lead to death if an elderly person has their heating service shut off during a cold winter spell, or some thing with losing air conditioning during the summer.
 There may be additional payment plans offered by energy suppliers, state laws to protect the customer from a shut off certain times of the year, and even priority when it comes to applying for financial aid including government grants.
+Find more details on emergency utility bill assistance near you.

 Most states offer various rules and regulations to protect customers, with a focus on those vulnerable ones identified above.
 There is often a government agency set up to ensure that all utility companies follow the law.
 The goal is to ensure that when someone is sick or maybe needs their electricity to power medical equipment (such as a CPAP machine or AC unit) that their power is not shut off.
 As those individuals rely on it.
 Find utility disconnection laws by state.